 It’s possible to noindex posts, pages, media, date archives, categories, tags and subpages of archives on a site wide basis.
-You can so in the Titles & Metas section of Yoast SEO.
+You can do so in the Titles & Metas section of Yoast SEO.
 In this video Joost shows how to noindex certain post types in the Post types tab.
 You can do the same for archives or taxonomies in the respective tabs:

 As shown in the video you can easily set all your posts to noindex, just by moving the purple bar to noindex.
-This means that none of your posts won’t be added to the index.
+This means that none of your posts will be added to the index.
 Beware that in most cases you wouldn’t want to do this for all your posts though!

 Single post or page configuration

 In the Yoast SEO meta box, under the “advanced” button, is a meta robots settings block that allows you to choose to noindex or nofollow that specific post, page or taxonomy.
 In this video Joost explains how to set noindex or nofollow for a single post, page or taxonomy: